RecSys-Sub470/PRM-AMD/README.md

 ![](asset/model.png)

 ## Note
-Due to the policy in the industrial incorporation where the code belongs to, we will release the complete code and data after the reviewing period.
+Due to the policy in the organization where the code belongs to, we will release the complete code and data after the reviewing period.